CashmereBulldog/SimpleToDo/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Improve the UI / UX of your app including icons, styling, color, spacing of your app.
+* [ ] Improve style of the todo items in the list using a custom adapter

 ## Video Walkthrough